 We sponsor 'Bill Viola: retrospective', dedicated to one of the most outstanding artists at the moment

-The exhibition, which will take place from 30 June to 9 November, is a journey from Viola's first experiments with video art and image in movement developed at the beginning of the 1970s, to some of his more recent monumental video installations of this past decade: Fire Woman (2005), Tristan's Ascension (2005), The Dreamers (2013), etc., allowing visitors to experience the different subjects that stirred his extensive wealth of creativity.
+The exhibition, which took place from 30 June to 9 November, was a journey from Viola's first experiments with video art and image in movement developed at the beginning of the 1970s, to some of his more recent monumental video installations of this past decade: Fire Woman (2005), Tristan's Ascension (2005), The Dreamers (2013), etc., allowing visitors to experience the different subjects that stirred his extensive wealth of creativity.

 Viola frequently includes studied changes of scale and time in his works in order to prompt profound and often unexpected responses from spectators.
 His pieces have always been linked to the history of art and address subjects and concepts of deep significance such as perception and spirituality.

 In seeking to bring the exhibition to wider public, the Guggenheim Museum, with the sponsorship of Iberdrola, scheduled three free night visits to the exhibitions on June 30 and July 1 and 2, 2017.